 The athletics program at Stevenson is rooted in a long legacy of tenacious and inquisitive student-athletes.
-We are committed to the health and well-being, and our belief that sport is a prime site for experiential learning and for establishing lasting values and lifelong relationships, we provide our students with a structured and top-quality athletic education, through which they learn integrity and responsibility; become stronger and healthier; become more resilient and team-oriented; and develop character, humility, and grit needed to be an intentional teammate and competitor.
+We are committed to the health and well-being of all Pirates and believe that participation in athletics is rife with opportunities for experiential learning.
+The environment we provide fosters lasting values, lifelong friendships, and a structured top-quality athletic education.
+Our students learn integrity and responsibility while becoming stronger, healthier, and more resilient through character development, humility, and grit needed to be an intentional teammate and competitor.
 We maintain an athletics program as competitive as it is principled, and develop integrated, forward-thinking, value-based solutions to the challenges we face in balancing athletics’ traditional role with new co-curricular opportunities and emerging institutional priorities.
 We take athletics coaching seriously as an area for professional development, and dedicate the resources needed to enhance our coaches’ skill, creativity, and expertise.

 A few students who participate in outside athletic programs (such as gymnastics, equestrian programs, martial arts, dance lessons, etc.) can apply for the independent sport option.
 This program offers these students the opportunity to receive physical activity credit outside the school’s offerings.